 The book is sprinkled with personal stories about her life as a homeschool mom.
 She stresses the importance of having a support system and possibly even starting your own CM group.
 Each chapter ends with discussion questions and room for notes.

 A Charlotte Mason Education Series by Catherine Levison: These are the books that first got me excited about CM.
 I love the way Catherine writes and her clear explanation of everything she discusses.
 Her series is made of three separate titles:

-The first book is an overview of each school subject and how to do them the way CM would have.
-The second book goes a bit more in depth and gives great ideas for your classroom.
-Both books have great examples, lists, and sample schedules to help you get started.
+- A Charlotte Mason Education – This book is an overview of each school subject and how to do them the way CM would have.
+Includes great examples, lists and samples schedules to help get you started.

 - Simply Charlotte Mason (website)

 - Ambleside Online (website + curriculum)

 - For the Children’s Sake by Susan Macaulay